Yellowen/Faalis/docs/guide/installation.md

 Perform `rake db:migrate db:seed` and enjoy Faalis

 > **NOTE**: You can specify the ORM you'd like to use in `config/initializers/faalis.rb`

+Done.
+Now you're ready to start developing your application using **Faalis**.
+Have fun.